 Empowering Women Entrepreneurs: The POWER to Transform Family Planning in Uganda

-We recently had the privilege of speaking with Joan Patience Atuhaire, the Chief Executive Officer of SimplyFP, an innovative startup in Uganda that is part of a new initiative called POWER (Providing Opportunities for Women in Entrepreneurship and Reproductive Health).
-POWER is a startup accelerator partnership funded by DSW and led by Action for Health Uganda.
-The program is designed to provide training, capacity development, and mentoring for twelve women entrepreneurs aged 18 to 30.
-The primary focus of POWER is to empower these young women to develop sustainable businesses in the fields of family planning and sexual reproductive health and rights (FP/SRHR).
+Meet Winnie Nabukeera, Chief Executive Officer of Little Winnie Foundation, a new social enterprise in Uganda part of the POWER family (Providing Opportunities for Women in Entrepreneurship and Reproductive Health).
+POWER is a new startup accelerator partnership funded by DSW and led by Action for Health Uganda.
+The program focuses on providing training, capacity development, and mentoring to women entrepreneurs in Uganda aged 18 to 30.
+The primary aim of which is in the empowerment of these young women towards the development of sustainable businesses in the fields of family planning and sexual reproductive health and rights (FP/SRHR).

-Q1: Can you share with us your journey of becoming an entrepreneur and what inspired you to start a business in the family planning and sexual reproductive health and rights sector?
+Q1: Winnie, can you share with us your journey of becoming an entrepreneur and what inspired you to start a business in the family planning and sexual reproductive health and rights (FP/SRHR) sector?

 Q3: Can you tell us about the innovative solution or service your startup offers in the FP/SRHR sector and how it addresses a specific challenge or gap?